Allister: Reunion and recent events (2010–present)

 Allister announced their intention to reunite in the spring of 2010, and the band broke their hiatus at the Bamboozle Festival in Chicago on 2010 May 15 at the Charter One Pavilion.
 They recorded and released their 4th full-length album Countdown to Nowhere on Universal Music Japan on 16 July 2010.
 In 2012, Allister recorded and released their 5th full-length album entitled Life Behind Machines, and promoted its release with a tour of Japan and their first ever tour of China.
 In 2014, Allister toured the United States playing dates with MxPx and Showoff.
 Former Allister members Chris Rogner and Eric "Skippy" Mueller have both been playing in new bands, Rogner in Hey Einstein and Mueller in We've Got Ours.

 On 19 December 2018, Tim Rogner announced that the band would release a new record to commemorate the 20th anniversary of the release of You Can't Do that on Vinyl.
 The record, called 20 Years and Counting, is a "20 song compilation that features songs from previous records as well as four brand new tracks."
 Since Allister did not own the recording licenses for songs on its first three records, but owned the rights to the songs themselves, the band re-recorded and "re-imagined" some of them.
 A video for the re-recording of "Somewhere on Fullerton" was released on YouTube the same day as Rogner's announcement.
 The new record was officially released through Universal Japan on 30 January 2019, available digitally via iTunes and Google Play.

+On 24 September 2025, it was announced that the band will play Slam Dunk Festival 2026 in the United Kingdom.
+The band will play Slam Dunk South on 23 May 2026 and Slam Dunk North on 24 May 2026.
+These appearances mark the band's first return to the United Kingdom since 2013 when they last played the festival.